Select Page

 • For a diabetic person under treatment HbA1c test should be done based on the doctor's advice to know well if your diabetic treatment plan is working.

 The HbA1C test is a simple test.
-During the test, a health care professional will collect the blood sample from either a regular blood draw from the patient's arm using a small needle or by pricking your finger with a land set.
+During the test, a health care professional will collect the blood sample from either a regular blood draw from the patient's arm using a small needle or by pricking your finger with a lancet.
 There are not many complications or side effects.
 This process will take only 5 minutes.
 You can get the results from the lab on the same day itself.

 The normal range of HbA1C test results is from 4.5% to less than 5.7%.
 The ranges of normal value will vary among different hospitals and pathology labs.
 The value may depend on your age, and your present medical conditions.
 So it is always advised to discuss with your health care provider after the test is done to make sure your values are considered within normal range.